-Based on Section 3 Para 66 Act CXII of 1996 (Act on Credit Institutions and Financial Enterprises) - concerning the audit of OTP Bank Plc.'s unconsolidated and consolidated 2013 financial statements - the AGM is electing Deloitte Auditing and Consulting Ltd. as the Bank's auditor from 1 May 2013 until 30 April 2014.
+Concerning the audit of OTP Bank Plc.'s 2015 separated annual accounts prepared in accordance with Hungarian Accounting Standards and consolidated 2015 annual financial statements the AGM is electing Deloitte Auditing and Consulting Ltd. (000083, H-1068 Budapest, Dózsa György út 84/c) as the Bank's auditor from 1 May 2015 until 30 April 2016.

 The Annual General Meeting approves the nomination of dr. Attila Hruby (No. 007118 chartered auditor) as the person responsible for auditing.
 In case any circumstance should arise which ultimately precludes the activities of dr. Attila Hruby as appointed auditor in this capacity, the Annual General Meeting proposes the appointment of Zoltán Nagy (No. 005027 chartered auditor) to be the individual in charge of auditing.

-The General Meeting establishes the total amount of HUF 63,000,000 + VAT as the Auditor's remuneration for the audit of the 2013 annual accounts, prepared in accordance with Hungarian Accounting Standards as applicable to credit institutions, and for the audit of the consolidated annual accounts prepared pursuant Act on Accounting.

-Out of total remuneration HUF 50,000,000 + VAT shall be paid in consideration of the audit of the unconsolidated annual accounts, and HUF 13,000,000 + VAT shall be the fee payable for the audit of the consolidated annual accounts.
+The Annual General Meeting establishes the total amount of HUF 63,760,000 + VAT as the Auditor's remuneration for the audit of the 2015 annual accounts, prepared in accordance with Hungarian Accounting Standards as applicable to credit institutions, and for the audit of the consolidated annual accounts prepared pursuant Act on Accounting.
+Out of total remuneration HUF 50,700,000 + VAT shall be paid in consideration of the audit of the separated annual accounts and HUF 13,060,000 + VAT shall be the fee payable for the audit of the consolidated annual accounts.